barneyme/bpad/readme.txt

 -- .PS Powershell scripts,
 -- .PY Python scripts,
 -- .JS Javascript files,
--- .JAVA Java files,
+-- .JAVA Java files.
 - Autosave notes in your browser.
 - Be installed as a Progressive Web App.

 DIRECTIONS:
 1. Open bpad.me in web browser and make notes.
 2. Notes are automatically saved.
-3. Bpad.me can be used offline after the first use.
-Reopen bpad.me to continue working on your notes.
+3. bPad.me can be used offline after the first use.
+Reopen bPad.me to continue working on your notes.
 4. Click ":write" to download your notes to your computer.
 5. bPad saves your notes as bpad.txt by default but you can change it to any name and filetype (EG INDEX.HTML.)
 6. Click ":edit" to open on a file on your computer.